sunkit02/realbeatz/README.md

 <br>
 A simple social media web app that aims to connect friends and family<br>
 through sharing music in real time.

+Note: Although original goal of sharing music in real time wasn't met, the application is still capable of connecting friends and family via posts.
 _____________________________________________

 Group members: